Taggle: Combining Overview and Details in Tabular Data Visualizations: Case Study: Drug Target Discovery

 In this case study, the analyst first wants to find out how well this predictor works for the set of cell lines contained in the database.
 Based on this knowledge and other criteria, the analyst then wants to select cell lines for a wet-lab experiment.

 The analyst starts by loading a list of 1,009 cell lines from the public CCLE dataset~\cite{barretina_cancer_2012} into Taggle.
-By default, the table contains a textual column representing cell lines' \textit{name} and a categorical column indicating \textit{tumor type}.
-Since only a subset of tumor types is of interest, the analyst filters for \textit{astrocytoma/glioblastoma}, \textit{bone sarcoma}, \textit{melanoma}, and \textit{non-small-cell lung cancer (NSCLC)}, after which 255 cell lines remain.
+By default, the table contains a textual column representing the \textit{names} of cell lines and a categorical column indicating \textit{tumor type}.
+Since only a subset of tumor types is of interest, the analyst filters for \textit{astrocytoma/glioblastoma} (type of cancer of the brain), \textit{bone sarcoma}, \textit{melanoma}, and \textit{non-small-cell lung cancer (NSCLC)}, after which 255 cell lines remain.

-As the analyst wants to investigate the \textit{TP53} gene, he loads a categorical column with the \textit{mutation status} (mutated vs.~non-mutated) and a textual column that provides further details about the mutation (if present).
+As the analyst wants to investigate the \textit{TP53} gene, he loads a categorical column with the \textit{mutation status} (mutated vs.~nonmutated) and a textual column that provides further details about the mutation (if present).
 According to the mutation histogram in the data selection panel, the status is unknown for 59 cell lines.
 To investigate the effectiveness of the 13 genes in predicting the \textit{TP53} status, the analyst loads the average expression of these genes together with a matrix column containing the individual expression values.
 Furthermore, he hides cell lines with unknown mutation status.
-After sorting the table by average expression in descending order and switching to the overview (see Figure \ref{fig:case_study_TP53_predictor}), the analyst observes the overall good correlation between expression and mutation status: there is a clear enrichment of \textit{TP53} mutants among the cell lines with low score.
+After sorting the table by average expression in descending order and switching to the overview (see Figure \ref{fig:case_study_TP53_predictor}), the analyst observes the overall good correlation between expression and mutation status: there is a clear enrichment of \textit{TP53} mutants among the cell lines with a low score.

 In order to test whether the correlation is present for all selected tumor types, the analyst groups the table by tumor type.
-He observes that the prediction seems to work particularly well for the \textit{astrocytoma/glioblastoma} cell lines (almost perfect separation between mutated and non-mutated) and further investigates this by also stratifying by mutation status and collapsing all groups (see Figure~\ref{fig:case_study_aggregated_group_comparison}).
-The expression box plots show good separation for \textit{astrocytoma/glioblastoma} and \textit{melanoma}, but the expression ranges are overlapping for \textit{NSCLC}.
+He observes that the prediction seems to work particularly well for the \textit{astrocytoma/glioblastoma} cell lines (almost perfect separation between mutated and nonmutated) and further investigates this observation by also stratifying by mutation status and aggregating all groups (see Figure~\ref{fig:case_study_aggregated_group_comparison}).
+The expression box plots show good separation for \textit{astrocytoma/glioblastoma} and \textit{melanoma}, whereas the expression ranges are overlapping for \textit{NSCLC}.